What is Council Tax?

 What is Council Tax and how is it spent?

-Each year, Eastleigh Borough Council is responsible for collecting Council Tax from Borough residents for its own services and those provided by Hampshire County Council and the Office of the Police and Crime Commissioner for Hampshire, Fire & Rescue Services together with town and parish councils.
+Each year, Eastleigh Borough Council is responsible for collecting Council Tax from Borough residents for its own services and those provided by Hampshire County Council, the Office of the Police and Crime Commissioner for Hampshire, Hampshire and Isle of Wight Fire & Rescue Services together with town and parish councils.

-In Eastleigh there are nearly 55,000 properties to which council tax applies.
+In the Borough, there are over 59,000 properties to which Council Tax applies.
 The full amount of tax you pay is based on two factors: the property value, and the assumption that there are two or more adults, aged 18 or over, living there.

-Property values are divided into eight bands A to H and the tax incurred by each property increases in increments, band A being the lowest.
-In certain circumstances the amount of tax you pay may be reduced by either a discount or an exemption.
+Property values are divided into eight bands, A to H, and the tax incurred by each property increases in increments - band A being the lowest.
+In certain circumstances the amount you pay may be reduced by either a discount or an exemption.

-The Council Tax we collect is divided in the following percentages between the following organisations ie 74% of your Council Tax goes to Hampshire County Council.
+The Council Tax we collect 2023/2024 is divided into the following percentages between the following organisations:

-The amount and percentage increase collected by these organisations appear on your council tax bill.
+The amount, precepts and percentage increase collected by these organisations appear on your Council Tax bill.